avian2/vesna-multiplex/README.rst

 maintain connection" and select "Raw TCP" as service type.
 Also, it is recommended to disable "Raw TCP" under "Network Services".

+Press ctrl-C once (or send SIGTERM) to gracefully stop the multiplexer.

 Source
 ------